influxdata/docs-v2/content/resources/videos/Configuring-and-Parsing-Data-with-InfluxDB-Native-Collector-for-MQTT.md

 ---
 title: Configuring and Parsing Data with InfluxDB Native Collector for MQTT
 description: >
   Setting up the InfluxDB native collector for MQTT is a simple, three step process.
-Here, Gary Fowler walks through the configuration process and discusses the different parsing options available to you.
+Here, Gary Fowler walks through the configuration process and discusses the different parsing options available.
 menu:
   resources:
     parent: Videos